Skip to Main Content

 GIS was originally developed as an extension of the use and analysis of the traditional paper map.
 The most basic form of digital map data represents the same types of data that are displayed on paper maps.
 Digital maps use the same measurement frameworks, and frequently also use the same representation methods (e.g., colors, classification schemes) used on paper maps.

-So why have a GIS instead of using paper maps?
+So why use GIS instead of using paper maps?
 There are many reasons, of which these are but a few:

 • GIS uses the analytical power of the computer to complete complex tasks which would be impossible or impractical using paper maps.